-Transferring balance from a high interest rate to a low interest rate requires a balance transfer fees.
-This fees is determined by calculating a percentage of the total amount you wish to transfer.
+Transferring balance from a high-interest rate to a low-interest rate requires balance transfer fees.
+This fee is determined by calculating a percentage of the total amount you wish to transfer.
 In 2015, a typical fee was 3%.

 - Not just credit cards

 Before the recession, the cards having zero interest rates were widely available and used but became rarer day by day.
 If you qualify according to your good credit score you may be able to get good credit.
-There are number of ways in which you can check your credit score and improve it.
-If you qualify having a good credit score, it will help you to pay off your debt sooner.
+There are several ways in which you can check your credit score and improve it.
+If you qualify to have a good credit score, it will help you to pay off your debt sooner.